+Everything, from the in-room flat-screen plasma TVs to the upscale comfort food at the Bristol, is just a little bit better -- a little easier to operate, a whole lot tastier -- at the Four Seasons, and yet, the hotel's charms are subtle.
+It doesn't have an opulent lobby like the Fairmont Copley Plaza (though the Four Seasons' spacious lobby impresses with stunningly glossy black-and-gold marble floors, plush periwinkle velvet couches, and modern floral arrangements) or strikingly modern guest rooms like the Mandarin Oriental, but it does have the best service in the city, a classic restaurant, and a gorgeous pool with floor-to-ceiling views of the Public Garden.
 About that pool -- it's not the average indoor hotel swimming pool where you do laps amid the unpleasant scent of chlorine.
 This is an indoor pool of a different ilk, a relaxing spot to grab some free coffee and fruit in the early morning, perhaps even put on a robe and slippers as guests are urged to do by the considerate attendant.
 It's a place to wile away the morning reading on a lounge chair.

 On the edge of the tony Back Bay area and downtown, overlooking the beautiful Public Garden

-The hotel is centrally located on the edge of the Theater District, an up-and-coming area, and the Back Bay, an upscale commercial and residential area where skyscrapers tower above centuries-old churches and expensive brownstone homes.
-The Back Bay is a popular area for business travelers -- the Hynes Convention Center is here -- but it also has some of the city's best shopping, from quaint Newbury Street boutiques to the massive Prudential Center mall.
+Four Seasons Boston is located directly across the street from the Public Garden, a beautiful park featuring a lake with swan boats in the summer and ice skating in the winter.
+The hotel is centrally located on the edge of the Theater District and Back Bay, an upscale commercial and residential area where skyscrapers tower above centuries-old churches and expensive brownstone homes.
+The Back Bay is a popular area for business travelers -- the Hynes Convention Center is here -- but it also has some of the city's best shopping, from quaint Newbury Street boutiques to the massive Shops at Prudential Center mall.
 Major attractions, like the Public Garden, the Boston Common, and the start of the Freedom Trail, are within a few blocks; other tourist hot spots, like the North End and Faneuil Hall, are 15 to 20 minutes away via public transportation.
-The Stuart Street Playhouse, an art house movie theater, is a short walk from the hotel, while the nearby Theater District has a number of restored theaters that host acts ranging from comics to indie rockers.
-The South End, a more lively bohemian area with trendy bars and eateries, is a quick 10-minute walk away.
+The Stuart Street Playhouse, an art-house movie theater, is a short walk from the hotel, while the Theater District has a number of restored theaters that host acts ranging from comics to indie rockers.
+The South End, a more lively bohemian area with trendy bars and eateries, is a 15 to 20-minute walk away.